12.9-inch iPad Pro

 Apple is also telling customers about the RAM for the first time, moving from a modest 6GB of RAM to 8GB in base models.
 Customers who choose an iPad Pro with 1TB or 2TB of storage will get 16GB of RAM, an amount previously reserved for Macs.

-Our testing didn't show a large increase in app performance even with increased RAM, thanks to Apple's software limitations.
+Our testing didn't show a significant increase in app performance even with increased RAM, thanks to Apple's software limitations.
 It has been reported that iPadOS 14 and earlier limits iPad applications to 5GB of RAM, so users won't be able to take full advantage of the RAM increase until Apple lifts this restriction.

 Camera changes and Center Stage